 Far too many supposedly self-inflating mats still need a LOT of blowing up after the valve’s done all it can.
 Far too many have sharp edges that rub the fabric and eventually cause a leak.
 To be fair, that can be years down the line, but there are much better options.

-Here are our favourites – tried and tested.
+Here are our favourite comfort camping mats – tried and tested.